Vladimirescu/Robust-Optimization-Techniques/README.md

 # Robust-Optimization-Techniques
-This repo contains [Tensorflow 2.+](https://www.tensorflow.org/) implementations for robust training algorithms used in image classification problems.
+This repo contains [Tensorflow 2.+](https://www.tensorflow.org/) implementations for robust training algorithms used in image classification tasks.

+All experiments are part of my Masters Dissertation thesis entitled ***Robust training techniques against adversarial attacks on image classification***, which can be found at [this link](http://dx.doi.org/10.13140/RG.2.2.21712.69125).

 ## Training scripts
 ``train_AT.py`` - Adversarial Training, Ensemble Adversarial Training, and Baseline model training